ThalysRun0/coregame/README.md

 ### TODO
 - **pending** multi-ball
 adding multi ball generation by pressing a keyboard key
+pending work about convex collision

+- **pending** snake game
+first version with lot of work to do

 - **done** generic way to check for collision
 ... coregame/test.py", line 40, in update